mathehertogh/talktex/docs/guide.md

 # Example: constructs using keywords

-As mentioned already, constructs may also be build using keywords.
+As mentioned already, constructs may also be built using keywords.
 Let us give an example of how keywords and constructs can be used together to build complex constructs.